-The PandA model-a solution for team-based Planning and Analytics (thus the name), and associated reporting from a PowerExcel front end-is a unique application for two key reasons:
+The PandA Model is a solution for team-based Planning and Analytics (thus the name), as well as for associated reporting via a PowerExcel front-end.
+It is a unique application for two key reasons:

-- it is a pre-built application that will foster all the "learning" any user will need to understand the "write back" and driver-based planning and the limitless reporting it includes, and - it can be customized, through end-user-which is to say, PowerExcel-capabilities to match just about any firm's profile: this includes adding or renaming not only Accounts, but all the other "dimensions" of the model: Version (e.g., adding Forecast 30-60-90); Entity; Department; Year, and Month [maybe an asterisk here, to How This Manual Works]
+- it is a pre-built application that will foster all the understanding someone will need concerning the "write back" and driver-based planning and limitless reporting it includes, and - it can be customized by using PowerExcel capabilities to match just about any firm's profile: this includes adding or renaming not only Accounts, but all the other "dimensions" of the model: Version (e.g., adding Forecast 30-60-90); Entity; Department; Year, and Month.

-And, whether you are using the PandA model to learn and experience the benefits it affords or to remake the model to fit your company, it also demonstrates the great power and productivity that can be obtained through collaborative efforts when planning, analyzing and reporting on organizational data.
-In short, the PandA model has been built for team-based (i.e., multi-user) activities that increase the likelihood of business success.
+Furthermore, whether you are using the PandA model to experience the benefits it affords or to imagine how the model can fit your company, it also demonstrates the power and productivity that can be obtained through collaborative efforts when you are planning, analyzing and reporting on organizational data.
+In short, the PandA model has been built for team-based (i.e., multi-user) activities that will significantly increase the likelihood of business success.